What to see in Altea

 Charming Hotels in Altea

-Hotel Altea Boutique Serena
+Boutique Hotel Altea La Serena

 Altea has a wide range of hotels, for all audiences and pockets, both apartments on the beachfront and luxurious villas further inland.
 We especially liked the following charming hotels in Altea: